awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/migrate-from-third-party-sdks.md

 ## Summary

-As we saw above, it is easy to get Clickstream SDK and Firebase SDK to work together, after these three steps, your data will both upload to Clickstream analytics and Firebase, these two SDKs will work well together, and has no influence with each other.
-After you satisfy with the data, you only need to modify the `AnalyticsLogger` file to smoothly remove or disable another SDK.
+As we saw above, it is easy to get Clickstream SDK and Firebase SDK to work together.
+After these three steps, your data will be uploaded to Clickstream Analytics and Firebase, these two SDKs will work well together and will not influence each other.
+After you are satisfied with the data, you only need to modify the `AnalyticsLogger` file to remove or disable another SDK smoothly.